KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 - `vk_layer_validation_tests`: Test Vulkan validation layers

-Further testing and sanity checking can be achieved by running the cube and vulkaninfo applications in the [Vulkan-Tools](https://github.com/KhronosGroup/Vulkan-Tools) repository.
+Further testing and sanity checking can be achieved by running the vkcube and vulkaninfo applications in the [Vulkan-Tools](https://github.com/KhronosGroup/Vulkan-Tools) repository.